Project-MONAI/model-zoo/models/cxr_image_synthesis_latent_diffusion_model/docs/README.md

 ## Preprocessing
 We resized the original images to make the smallest sides have 512 pixels.
 When inputting it to the network, we center cropped the images to 512 x 512.
 The pixel intensity was normalised to be between [0, 1].
 The text data was obtained from associated radiological reports.
-We randoomly extracted sentences from the findings and impressions sections of the reports, having a maximum of 5 sentences and 77 tokens.
+We randomly extracted sentences from the findings and impressions sections of the reports, having a maximum of 5 sentences and 77 tokens.
 The text was tokenised using the CLIPTokenizer from transformers package (https://github.com/huggingface/transformers) (pretrained model "stabilityai/stable-diffusion-2-1-base") and then encoded using CLIPTextModel from the same package and pretrained